-(h) Select the statement which is not true.

-What are the effects of household air pollution?

-- (i) Household air pollution almost doubles the risk of childhood pneumonia. - (ii) 12% of strokes can be attributed to exposure to household air pollution. - (iii) Lung cancer deaths are attributed to carcinogens present in the smoke of cheap fuels.
+- (h) Select the statement which is not true.
+What are the effects of household air pollution? - (i) Household air pollution almost doubles the risk of childhood pneumonia. - (ii) 12% of strokes can be attributed to exposure to household air pollution. - (iii) Lung cancer deaths are attributed to carcinogens present in the smoke of cheap fuels.

-- (iv) Tuberculosis, cataract, and low birth weight of babies is linked to household air pollution. - Ans. (ii) 12% of strokes can be attributed to exposure to household air pollution. - (i) The word 'vulnerable' in paragraph 5 means - (i) burdened. (ii) exposed. - (iv) sensitive. (iv) accountable. - Ans. (iii) sensitive - (j) Mention any two ways soot particles affect the health of people. - Ans. (i) They inflame the airways.
+Ans. (ii) 12% of strokes can be attributed to exposure to household air pollution.

+- (i) The word 'vulnerable' in paragraph 5 means

+- (i) burdened.

+- (ii) exposed.

+- (iv) sensitive.

+- (iv) accountable.

+Ans. (iii) sensitive

+(j) Mention any two ways soot particles affect the health of people.

-(ii) They weaken the immune system of the body.
+Ans.
+They inflame the airways and weaken the immune system of the body.

-- 2. Read the passage given below and answer the questions that follow.
-10 - In the last decade, e-commerce has changed the way business is done in India.
+2. Read the passage given below and answer the questions that follow.
+10

+1. In the last decade, e-commerce has changed the way business is done in India.
 E-commerce startups are finding a stronger foothold in the Indian market.
 They have been successful in addressing regional and local needs.
 Some have become household names, such as Big Basket and Grofers for grocery, and Swiggy and Zomato for food delivery services.
 Online retail has also grown by leaps and bounds.
 Though it accounted for only 3% of all retail sales in 2017, it is estimated that there will be 425 million online buyers by the end of 2027.
 Amazon and Flipkart are the biggest players in this segment, and give each other stiff competition during the festive season of Dusshera and Diwali.